Pest Issues

 eleonimages / Shutterstock.com

 Insect control is the only way to battle an ongoing silverfish infestation on your property.
-While if you’ve noticed the bug in your home means that you’re probably too late to prevent a silverfish population from settling in your home.
+While if you’ve noticed the bug in your home, you’re probably too late to prevent a silverfish population from settling in your home.

 Humid areas attract them, and if you haven’t taken the proper measures to keep silverfish outside, your home is prone to an infestation.
 Here’s everything you need to know about the silverfish bug.